julienherrero/awesome-list/README.md

 - [Donnnno/Arcticons](https://github.com/Donnnno/Arcticons) - A monotone line-based icon pack for android
 - [Python-World/python-mini-projects](https://github.com/Python-World/python-mini-projects) - A collection of simple python mini projects to enhance your python skills
-- [TabbyML/tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant
-- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by ChatGPT, will help you accomplish your tasks faster and more efficiently.
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [caronc/apprise](https://github.com/caronc/apprise) - Apprise - Push Notifications that work with just about every platform!
 - [chaquo/chaquopy](https://github.com/chaquo/chaquopy) - Chaquopy: the Python SDK for Android
 - [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need